chitwankaudan/6242Project/team41final/README.md

 1. Download all datasets from this [folder](https://github.com/APWright/6242Project/tree/master/Data/CleanData) into your Data/ directory

-2. Unzip all files

-3. Navigate to the CODE/ directory and run the following command in your terminal to create the climate environment
+2. Navigate to the CODE/ directory and run the following command in your terminal to create the climate environment
 ```
 conda env create -f environment.yml
 ```
-4. Activate climate environment
+3. Activate climate environment
 ```
 conda activate climate
 ```
-5. Navigate to the Analysis/ directory.
+4. Navigate to the Analysis/ directory.
 Launch jupyter notebook using the following command.
 ```
 jupyter notebook
 ```
-6. Open and run Estimating Migration.ipynb.
+5. Open and run Estimating Migration.ipynb.
 This notebook will save your trained model in Model/ and the final output estimates as master_table.csv in InteractiveViz/

 ### Build the visualization
-7. Make sure there is an unzipped master_table.csv file in your InteractiveViz/ directory and that you have created the climate environment from steps 2-3 above.
+6. Make sure there is an unzipped master_table.csv file in your InteractiveViz/ directory and that you have created the climate environment from steps 2-3 above.
 From the terminal where you have climate activated, launch rstudio.
 ```
 rstudio
 ```
-8. Navigate to File>Open Project and open InteractiveViz.Rproj project.
+7. Navigate to File>Open Project and open InteractiveViz.Rproj project.
 Then open the app.R file.
-9. Click on the RunApp button to launch the visualization
+8. Click on the RunApp button to launch the visualization

 *Note: It may take a few minutes to load the dataset when you first launch the app.*